junxit/us-congress-bills-114/derived/amendments.md

 ### 12 U.S.C. § 248

-> in subsection (e), by striking “the third undesignated paragraph of section 13” and inserting “section 13(3)”;
+> in subsection (e), by striking “the third undesignated paragraph of section 13” and inserting “section 13(3)”; and

 | | |
 |---|---|